darxtrix/priest/README.md

     #=> heya !! morning !
 ```

-**PS : ** You can run this at any time of a day , it will generate wish messages accordingly. :smiley:
+**PS:** You can run this at any time of a day , it will generate wish messages accordingly. :smiley:

 # See more
 - If you run it in **France** in night